ettoremessina/fitting-with-mlp-using-pytorch/parametric-curve-on-plane-fitting/README.md

 - **-h or --help** shows the above usage
 - **--rbegin** and **--rend** are the limit of the closed interval of reals of independent parameter t.
 - **--rstep** is the increment step of independent parameter t into interval.
-- **--xt** is the function to use to compute the value of dependent variable x=fx(t); it is in lamba body format.
+- **--xt** is the function to use to compute the value of dependent variable x=x(t); it is in lamba body format.
-- **--yt** is the function to use to compute the value of dependent variable y=fy(t); it is in lamba body format.
+- **--yt** is the function to use to compute the value of dependent variable y=y(t); it is in lamba body format.
 - **--dsout** is the target dataset file name.
-The content of this file is csv (no header at first line) and each line contains a triple of real numbers: t, fx(t) and fy(t) where t is a value of the interval and fx(t) and fy(t) are the values of dependent variables.
+The content of this file is csv (no header at first line) and each line contains a triple of real numbers: t, x(t) and y(t) where t is a value of the interval and x(t) and y(t) are the values of dependent variables.
 This argument is mandatory.

 ### Example of pmc2t_gen.py usage
 ```bash